Docker Container Security

 Black Duck Hub Enables You To:

 - Scan & Identify Open Source – Inventory open source in all layers of your containers with insight into distribution sources and patch levels.
-By fully scanning your codebase, Hub finds open source that solutions based on manifest file parsing miss, including undeclared and modified components to improve container security.
+By fully scanning your codebase, Hub finds open source that solutions based on manifest file parsing miss, including undeclared and modified components to improve Docker container security.

 - Map Known Vulnerabilities – Identify known vulnerabilities for the open source.
 Find out which ones are already patched and get remediation guidance for those that aren’t.